Legal & Regulatory

-The Statutes rule the governance of MIRRI, according to the regulatory requirements of the ERIC and of the legal framework of Portugal, the Statutory Seat of the RI.
+The Statutes rule the governance of MIRRI-ERIC, according to the regulatory requirements of an ERIC and the legal framework of Portugal, the Statutory Seat of the Research Infrastructure.

 MIRRI is engaged to provide as much as open and free access as financially possible, especially for Member and Observer countries.
 However, for sustainability reasons, free-open access will not always be implemented, in which case user fees may apply, especially for users from countries that are not contributing Members or for those following a market-driven mode of access.
 MIRRI-ERIC will seek funding mechanisms to reduce the cost of access for users, for example through research collaborations or transnational access supported by EU-funded projects.